itskingori/annotator_store-gem/README.md

     gem 'annotator-store'

-And then execute:
+And then from the app root execute:

     $ bundle install

-Run the migrations to create the tables to store the annotations:
+Configure your database credentials in `config/database.yml` and then run the migrations to create the tables to store the annotations:

     $ rake annotator_store:install:migrations
     $ rake db:migrate